RRangly/Fantasy_TD_Play/README.md

 Healthdisplay.ts displays the health of the players' base.

-Hud.tsx and Towerclient.tsx manages player UI related to towers.
+Hud.tsx and Towerclient.tsx manage player UI related to towers.

 - Game

 All client-side code are ultimately executed in this file (Game.client.ts).
-Recieves signals from servers, then execute the corresponding modulescript
+Receives signals from servers, then executes the corresponding module script